bartosz-antosik/vscode-spellright/README.md

 ## Notice

 This extension can be considered a Work In Progress.
 Please report all the errors and/or annoyances that you see on the [issues](https://github.com/bartosz-antosik/vscode-spellright/issues) page.

-## Acknowledgments

-Part of extension's code was loosely based on code found in *Spell Checker* extension ([vscode-spellchecker](https://github.com/swyphcosmo/vscode-spellchecker)) by Michael Vernier.
-This extension has in turn, if I understand things correctly, evolved from *Spelling and Grammar Checker* extension ([vscode-spell-check](https://github.com/Microsoft/vscode-spell-check)) by Sean McBreen.

 ## Release Notes